blobaa/bba-did-method-specification/docs/markdown/spec.md

 5. treat the new account as the current account
 6. check if the DID attestation state is active
 7. retrieve the DID attestations that were set after the current DID attestation
+8. sort the found DID attestations from the oldest ( the one that is closest to the current attestation) to the newest
-8. loop over the DID attestations found in step 7.
+9. loop over the DID attestations found in step 7.
     1. treat the found attestation as the current attestation
     2. check if the DID attestation state is deprecated.
 If so, stop the loop.
     3. check if the DID attestation state is inactive.
 If so, stop the whole resolution process.
-9.  check if the DID attestation state is active.
+10. check if the DID attestation state is active.
 If so, continue with the resolution process.
 Otherwise, continue with step 4.

 The second task is to **retrieve the DID Document Template**.
 This is done by determining the storage mechanism indicated by the storage type field and retrieving the DDOT with the help of the DDOT reference string.